Background

 • Jurisdictions (e.g., marine, fishery closures)

-Each map has a description, written by subject matter experts, that explains how the data were gathered and their relevance to the Gulf of Mexico.
+Each map has a description, written by subject matter experts, that explains how the data were gathered and their relevance to the Gulf.
 Users can download data via REST services.
 High resolution images of the original 1985 atlas maps are also available.

 Resources

-A display of the Gulf of Mexico Coastal and Ocean Zones Strategic Assessment Data Atlas published by NOAA's National Ocean Service in 1985
+A display of the Coastal and Ocean Zones Strategic Assessment Data Atlas published by NOAA's National Ocean Service in 1985